top of page

 I’ve started to change how I act online and, on my phone, just to avoid arguments.
 I don’t post much anymore, and I am always nervous when I get a message or notification around him.
 It’s like I don’t have any privacy, and I’m constantly trying to prove I’m not doing anything wrong—even when I know I’m not.

-I really thought it was normal that my partner would lift my phone and check who I was talking to and what I was looking at on social media.
+I really thought it was normal my partner would lift my phone and check who I was talking to and what I was looking at on social media.
 But as time went on, he became more and more obsessed.
 He made me delete all males off my socials including my brother’s best friend who I had grown up with.

 I spoke to my brother’s girlfriend and she told me that my brother did not check her phone and she had loads of male friends on her socials, including my partner.
 She suggested I should speak to Women’s Aid.
 I am so glad I did.